Last Updated 05/06/2020

 - Should I be concerned about having a fever?

-- Should I take guaifenesin (an expectorant) or another over-the-counter cough and cold product?
+- Should I take over-the-counter cough and cold products?